-I also have a basic official page, which includes my contact details.
+I also have a basic official page, which includes my contact details and publication list.

 I spoke at ISI99 in Helsinki in August 1999 (the International Statistical Institute's biennial conference) on some of my work with Frank Ball.
-Our paper appears in the ISI99 proceedings, which is available on the ISI99 web site in PDF format and locally in PDF and also in PostScript.
+Our paper appears in the ISI99 proceedings, and is available locally in PDF and also in PostScript.
 The citation details are: